Growing up in London, a classic no-bake fridge cake was my favourite tiffin-box treat.

 Sweet, salty and crumbly bars layered with crushed biscuits coated with melted chocolate and golden syrup – a fridge cake is as quintessentially British as it gets.
 So much so that it was chosen by Prince William as his Groom’s Cake for The Royal Wedding.
 Yes, really.

-I’ve used Indian Marie biscuits, but you really could throw in whichever biscuits you like (I’m planning to use Biscoff next time!).
-Similarly with the chocolate; why not play around with a mix of milk and dark?
+- Biscuits: I have used Indian Marie biscuits for this recipe, but you really could throw in whichever biscuits you like (I’m planning to use Biscoff next time!).

-While fridge cakes are traditionally held together by golden syrup, I’d recommend a good quality honey instead – I’ve used Raw Wildflower Honey from Zama Organics*, which rounds the flavours off with a smooth and velvety finish.
+- Sweetener: While fridge cakes are traditionally held together by golden syrup, I have used a good quality honey instead (rom Zama Organics).
+Not only is it a healthier alternative, but it also rounds the flavours off with a smooth and velvety finish.

-Finally, add-ins.
+- Finally, add-ins.
 You could fold in anything and everything from mini marshmallows (hello Rocky Road!) to Maltesers or M&M’s.
-I’ve added hazelnuts (also from Zama Organics) to texture the cake with a nutty crunch!
+Here, I have added hazelnuts to texture the cake with a nutty crunch!

 Once you master the art of a No-Bake Fridge Cake, you can make it any way which you like.
 Here’s my go-to recipe to get you started.